 In the first week after lift with implants surgery, you may feel tired and sore along with some discoloration and swelling.
 This usually goes away after a week.
 The area around the breasts may seem tight and itchy.
 The doctors will provide instructions for faster recovery after the surgery.
 The most important tip provided is to sleep on the back in an inclined position.
 You should refrain from work for at least a week after the surgery.
 Driving and heavy lifting should be avoided at all costs for a few weeks.
 After a month, the patients are able to realize the good outcome of their well-orchestrated surgery.
 After some time, the scarring tends to fade away.

 Is Plastic Surgery Right for You?

-In the same way that you read caution labels on medicines and cosmetic products, so should you educate yourself of the risks related to plastic surgery.
-You may not have known, but pre-existing conditions, like heart disease, diabetes, obesity, or even a smoking habit, can all interfere and cause complications, putting your health at risk.
+In the same way that you read caution labels on medicines and cosmetic products, so should you educate yourself on the risks related to plastic surgery.
+Pre-existing conditions, like heart disease, diabetes, obesity, or even a smoking habit, can all interfere and cause complications, putting your health at risk.
 You only have one body, and any plastic surgery will forever change it.
 It’s important to recognize the health risks associated with any procedure, whether you opt for a breast lift or a full implant style augmentation.

 So, if you’re researching breast lifts vs breast implants in NJ, it’s important for you to also consider the alternative of a breast lift instead.
 Dr. Berlet has been a leading plastic surgeon in New Jersey for over 20 years, so you can feel confident that he can help you to determine which of the two procedures is right for your body and your goals.